HE-Arc/workshop-vuejs-solution/README.md

 methods: { ... },
 computed: {
   title() {
-    return this.order + ' ' + this.brand
+    return this.action + ' ' + this.brand
   }
 }
 ```